About Great Yeldham

 Great Yeldham Today

-St. Andrews Primary School in Church Road and The Acorns Pre-School housed on the same site, offer a first class introduction to education.
-At eleven, children progress to Secondary School and Buses are laid on in the mornings and afternoons to relay children to and from the most popular secondary school in Sible Hedingham.
+St. Andrews C. E. Primary School in Church Road and the Acorns Pre-School housed on the same site, offer a first-class introduction to education.
+Hedingham School and Sixth Form is located in Sible Hedingham, children from the village can access a free school bus service.

 The Village Green

-Bus services run regularly from Great Yeldham to Braintree, Colchester, Halstead and Sudbury, calling at many smaller villages en route.
-Buses pick up by the Village Green.
+Bus services run regularly from Great Yeldham to Braintree, Colchester, Halstead and Sudbury, calling at many smaller villages en-route.
+Buses pick up by the bus shelter located near the Village Green.
+DaRT 3 (Demand Responsive Service), passengers can travel to and from anywhere within the parishes within North East Braintree and direct to Sudbury, Halstead and Haverhill Town Centres (refer to ‘Useful Contact Information’ in this booklet).
 The railway station at Braintree, thirty minutes away by road, offers trains direct to London Liverpool Street.

 A number of Clubs and Societies exist within the village, all of which welcome new Members.
 (See Clubs)